rom1504/clip-retrieval/README.md

 ## clip-front

 Clip front is a simple UI that connects to clip back and display the results.
-You use it at [clip-retrieval ui](https://rom1504.github.io/clip-retrieval/)
+You can use it at [clip-retrieval ui](https://rom1504.github.io/clip-retrieval/)

 Or you can run it yourself with:
 ```